-While these viewing party style events started off with Barcraft back in 2010, the future is probably in dedicated esports bars.
-The owners can focus on building a brand and establish a loyal customer base.
+While these viewing party-style events started off with Barcraft back in 2010, the future is probably in dedicated bar venues.

 Founding a franchise can be a great way to start your venture into the world of business.
 This way you can work together with other franchise owners under a common brand.